corecompete/sas94grid-viya/README.md

 		mirrormgr  mirror  --deployment-data  <path-to-SAS_Viya_deployment_data>.zip --path <location-of-mirror-repository> --log-file mirrormgr.log --platform 64-redhat-linux-6  --latest

-<a name="Upload"></a>
 ### Upload the SAS Software to an Azure File Share
 The QuickStart deployment requires parameters related to the license file and SAS Depot Location, which will be available once you upload the SAS 9.4 Grid and Viya Depot to Azure File Share.

 #### Creating Azure Premium FileShare
 * Create Azure File Share with premium options.
 Follow the   Microsoft Azure instructions to "[Create a Premium File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-premium-fileshare?tabs=azure-portal)"
-* Once the Azure Premium FileShare is created, create two new directories/folders for SAS 9.4 and SAS Viya - <b>"sasdepot" & "viyarepo"</b>
+* Once the Azure Premium FileShare is created, create two new directories/folders for SAS 9.4 and SAS Viya - **"sasdepot" & "viyarepo"**
 * Instructions to Mount FileShare on [Windows](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-windows), [Mac](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-mac) and [Linux](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux).

 #### SAS Software Upload
 * Once you SAS Software download is complete following the above instructions, copy/upload the complete SAS 9.4 grid Software depot to "sasdepot" directory.
-* For Viya, copy/upload the downloaded mirror to "viyarepo" folder on fileshare and also upload the <b>SAS_Viya_deployment_data.zip</b> {emailed from SAS} to the same "viyarepo" folder where the viya software is located
+* For Viya, copy/upload the downloaded mirror to "viyarepo" folder on fileshare and also upload the **SAS_Viya_deployment_data.zip** {emailed from SAS} to the same "viyarepo" folder where the viya software is located

 #### SAS 9.4 License File
-* Check your SAS 9.4 license files under the <b>sid_files</b> directory in the SASDepot folder to see if the necessary SAS 9.4 license files are present.
+* Check your SAS 9.4 license files under the **sid_files** directory in the SASDepot folder to see if the necessary SAS 9.4 license files are present.
 If not, please upload the SAS 9.4 License files into that directory (e.g. /storageaccountName/filesharename/sasdepot/sid_files/SAS94_xxxxxx_xxxxxxxx_LINUX_X86-64.txt).
 The license file will be named like SAS94_xxxxxx_xxxxxxxx_LINUX_X86-64.txt.

-<b>Note:</b> You might require values for some of the parameters that you need to provide while deploying this SAS QuickStart on Azure such as Storage Account Name, File Share Name, sasdepot folder, viyarepo folder, SAS Client license file, SAS Server license file, LSF License File, Storage Account Key
+**Note:** You might require values for some of the parameters that you need to provide while deploying this SAS QuickStart on Azure such as Storage Account Name, File Share Name, sasdepot folder, viyarepo folder, SAS Client license file, SAS Server license file, LSF License File, Storage Account Key

- <b>Get Storage Account Access key</b> - Follow the Microsoft Azure instructions to "[view storage account access key](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)"
+ **Get Storage Account Access key** - Follow the Microsoft Azure instructions to "[view storage account access key](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)"

-<a name="Best"></a>
 ## Best Practices When Deploying SAS on Azure
 We recommend the following as best practices:
 * Create a separate resource group for each Quickstart deployment.
 For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
 * In resource groups that contain a Quickstart deployment, include only the Quickstart deployment in the resource group to facilitate the deletion of the deployment as a unit.

-<a name="Deploy"></a>
 ## Deployment Steps
 You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for a command-line (CLI) deployment using the scripts in the root of this repository.